Fish Karma Releases New Album 'The Moving Finger'

 The track "Apotheosis of the Shareholders" serves as a great summation of the album: jaunty melodies in a rock template with Karma's lyrics balancing somewhere between satirical and apocalyptic, all with gorgeous production courtesy of Waterworks Recording.
 While the first half of the track features a more typical structure, the end progresses into a looser jam with soaring vocals by Lindsey McHugh and shifting synthesizers rising through the mix.

-The album was mastered by Jim Blackwood, who serves as a kind of fifth band member who, i the words of Karma, “knows exactly what he’s going for.”
+The album was mastered by Jim Blackwood who, in the words of Karma, “knows exactly what he’s going for.”
 The Moving Finger is also spiced up with jazz and blues flairs from guest musicians Jim Nyby on saxophone and keyboards, and Christopher Munoz on harmonica.

 Karma gathered general observations when Time To Say Goodbye released to form the narrative for The Moving Finger.